webon810/springboot-shiro-loginlogout/README.md

 localhost:8888/secure

 ## Issue
-May has issue, but just for coding demo purpose for now
+Spring-boot may be to run, but page may has issue to display, just for coding demo purpose for now